jwaugh/VelocityOpticalFiber/Roadmap.md

             https://github.com/jwaugh/WestonCityofLights/blob/master/ordinanceproposal

 ####v0.0.0.3 - FIND INTEREST
+	- Distribute survey to community to see what they think about the internet, how many devices they connect, and what kind of content they consume.
 	- Meet up with public works directors for county
       - Chat with Weston and Lewis County directors to see if we can work together on this initiative and cooperative.
    - Speak with LC EDA director
    - Speak to LC Convention and Visitor's Bureau